 Making a long-term investment plan and sticking with it are crucial to investing success.
 However, it takes discipline and will power to stick with an investment plan in a bear market.
 Or, as the boxer Mike Tyson put it: “Everyone has a plan until they get punched in the face.”
 Uninformed or misinformed investors are more likely to engage in behaviors (shown below) that we believe are detrimental to achieving long-term investing success.

-As such, we provide ongoing and relevant information to equip and empower clients to overcome these temptations.
+Because investor behavior has a material impact on investing outcomes, we prioritize education and coaching to equip and empower clients to overcome these temptations.

 Impact Advisors Group believes that odds of achieving long-term investing success are highest when we build a portfolio that is based upon academic principles, globally diversified, and supported by ongoing investor education.